Le Pigeonnier, 1 Bedroom, 2 Shared Swimming Pools

 Kitchen : Fridge, hobs, microwave, washing machine, dishwasher, coffee maker and toaster.

 Dining : Seating for 4.

 Garden : Table with seating for 2 and a BBQ.

 Shared small communal room : library with books in English, French and German.

 Smoking is allowed as long as it's outside.

 This apartment does not have any reviews but the agent has 3 reviews for their other properties.

 Sights and attractions

 Outside this apartment in Alignan-du-Vent, the South of FranceThis apartment is in the countryside and in a quiet area.
-It has a shared pool, a barbecue and a garden.
+It has a shared pool, a barbecue, a garden and a swimming pool.
 Car hire is necessary as the renter will need a car to get about for shopping, eating out and the beach; however parking is not available.

 Prices and availability